romkatv/gitstatus/README.md

 ## License

-GNU General Public License v3.0.
+Most of the repository is covered by GNU General Public License v3.0.
 See [LICENSE](LICENSE).
 Contributions are covered by the same license.

+`gitstatus.prompt.sh` and `gitstatus.prompt.zsh` are part of the public domain.